libevent/libevent/README.md

 ```
 # Type of the library to build (SHARED or STATIC)
-# Default is to build BOTH
+# Default is: SHARED for MSVC, otherwise BOTH
 EVENT__LIBRARY_TYPE:STRING=DEFAULT

 # Installation directory for CMake files